 In the UK, you can always tell it’s nearly Christmas when the Coca Cola adverts start appearing on TV (…The holidays are coming….the holidays are coming!).
 There’s a big truck and a big train covered in Christmas lights driving through the snow with Father Christmas on the back.
 When I discovered there was a real life train version run by Canadian Pacific (not Coca Cola!), that was going to be passing through Dubuque Iowa, I just had to go and see it!

 The train stopped at a crossroads in Dubuque on an old, almost disused industrial estate.
 I was surprised at how close to the train line people were able to stand.
 There were plenty of marshals to ensure people didn’t get too close though.
 In hindsight, we were too close to the tracks.
 I wanted to be able to get pictures but I think it would have been best viewed from a little way back.

 Here’s a video of the train arriving in Dubuque!

 As Dubuque was one of the scheduled stops (roughly 4 each day), when it came to a halt, the sides of one of the cars folded down to reveal a stage!
-The musicians this year were Kelly Prescott and Colin James.
+Most of the stops are on crossroads, with the idea being that the crowds can stand on the closed roads either side of the tracks.
+The musicians in 2016 were Kelly Prescott and Colin James.

 The sides then folded back up and the train went off on its merry way!
 I loved seeing the train, it’s such a unique Christmas event and the weather was perfect for it (dry and above freezing point)!